nlitsme/pointenumerator/README.md

 _zigzag_, and _spiral_ always make steps of distance `1`.
 _diamond_ and _triangle_ make steps of either `1`, or `sqrt(2)`

+Each enumeration algorithm implements two functions: `n2pt` and `pt2n`, the first converts an integer to a point, the second converts a point to an integer.

 TODO
 ====